Paragould Defendants Sentenced to 24 Years in Child Neglect, Malnutrition Case

 Between Dec.
 19, 2024, and Dec.
-22, 2024, the Arkansas Child Abuse Hotline received two separate reports regarding nine children in Paragould between the ages of 1 and 12 not being in school, not receiving medical treatment, and not having adequate food.
-One of the reports alleged the parents avidly smoked marijuana.
+22, 2024, the Arkansas Child Abuse Hotline received two separate reports regarding nine children in Paragould between the ages of 1 and 12 who were allegedly not in school, not receiving medical treatment, and not receiving adequate food, according to a probable cause affidavit from the Paragould Police Department.
+One of the reports alleged that the parents avidly smoked marijuana.

 Between Dec.
-23 and Jan.
-2, 2025, all nine children were seen by the Arkansas Children’s Hospital after being removed by DCFS.
+23, 2024, and Jan.
+2, 2025, all nine children were seen at Arkansas Children’s Hospital after being removed by DCFS.
 All nine were determined by the hospital’s Team for Children At Risk to be at risk for further neglect.
-Six of the nine children were diagnosed with child physical neglect.
-Five of the children were diagnosed with severe malnutrition.
-One was diagnosed with moderate malnutrition.
-Three were admitted to the hospital for severe protein-calorie malnutrition.

 Discover more from NEA Report